Where in the world takes your breath away?

 PRAGUE, CZECH REPUBLIC

-The history, the architecture, the art, the beer!
+The history, the architecture, the art.
 Prague is a city you cannot help but fall in love with.
 Its 14th-century stone bridge, hilltop castle and Old Town Square transport you to another age.
 Wander through the maze of cobbled streets, and you’ll come across ancient chapels, little cafes, art galleries and traditional bars.
 It really is a place to get lost in.